nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

 4. [flutter_carousel_slider](https://github.com/serenader2014/flutter_carousel_slider)

    To be a attractive application, slider is good choose to go for.
-I also found the most popular slider libiray.
+I also found a popular slider libiray.
 However, this project seems not have active disscuion and the latest closed commit is at Jul 2, 2023.

    ![checklist_flutter_carousel_slider](./assets/checklist_flutter_carousel_slider.png)